bnomei/kirby3-redis-cachedriver/README.md

 | max memory size | 64MB | 32MB | 0 (none) |
 | size of key/value pair | 1MB | 4MB | 512MB |

+### Setup Content-File Cache

+Use [Kirby 3 Boost](https://github.com/bnomei/kirby3-boost) to setup a cache for content files.

 ## Setup Pages Cache

 Set your Kirby 3 [Cache-Driver](https://getkirby.com/docs/guide/cache#cache-drivers-and-options) to `redis` for all Caches, Plugins or the Kirby Pages Cache in your `site/config/config.php`.